 Notify Any Appropriate US Embassies of Your Travel Plans

 While this is not required for every destination, it is a good precaution to consider when traveling internationally.
-This is especially true of you are planning to travel to remote areas or places where there is a possibility of something bad happening.
+This is especially true if you are planning to travel to remote areas or higher risk destinations.
 Make sure to follow your embassy on all social media for current updates as well.
 This is also another avenue to chat with them in case anything may happen and you need to notify your embassy.

 Check Your Airline’s Luggage Restrictions

-Be sure to check your chosen airline’s luggage rules and restrictions well before you pack for your trip.
-Many airlines, including low-cost airlines like Ryan Air and Air Asia, make their money with carry-on fees.
-Be sure that your bags adhere to their restrictions so you don’t get caught having to pay extra for your “discount” flight.
+Oh packing!
+Isn’t that the fun part of preparing for your big trip!!!
+Nowadays with all the airlines charging fees for baggage, a lot of us want to bring our bags with us.
+If so, be sure to check your chosen airline’s luggage rules and restrictions well before you pack for your trip.
+Many airlines, including low-cost airlines like Ryan Air and Air Asia, make their money with extra carry-on fees.
+You want to make sure that your bags adhere to their restrictions so you don’t get caught having to pay a ton of money for your “discount” flight.
 Also, if you are choosing to check your luggage on a flight, you should be aware of those restrictions or any associated fees with those bags as well.

 To help you find the baggage sizes, rules and restrictions, check out our quick reference document with information for all major global airlines!